SHOWROOM-inc/go-struct-default-getter-codegen/README.md

 # go-struct-default-getter-codegen

-This tool generates functions to get assigned or initial values for all structure pointer type fields defined in a given file.
+This tool generates functions to get assigned or initial values given as argument for all structure pointer type fields defined in a given file.

 ## Usage
 Installation: